Kome no Kura

 Kome no Kura information

-This black-walled, quietly chic izakaya, with cosy private booths and hori-kotatsu (well in the floor for your feet) seating, has a whole menu of share-plates of Kumamoto specialities in addition to more standard fare.
-Tsukune (ground chicken) is served pressed around a bamboo pole.
+This black-walled, quietly chic izakaya, with cosy private booths and hori-kotatsu (well in the floor for your feet) seating, has a whole menu of Kumamoto specialities along with standard fare.
+Tsukune (ground chicken) is served pressed around a bamboo skewer.
 Look for 'dynamic kitchen' on its sign.